nckcem/basic-bulk-uc-upload/README.md

 <!-- TOC --><a name="-3-simple-example"></a>
 ## 🐣 3.
 Simple Example
-The JSON below is formatted for Credo AI's Bulk Upload and represents a *two* use cases.
+The JSON below is formatted for Credo AI's Bulk Upload and represents *two* use cases.
 For each, optional metadata in the description field is not included.
 ```json
 {
    "data":{